antonbarua/react-learning/README.md

         ```
     * **State**

         React components can have state.

-        State is considered internal/private.
+State is like props, but is internal/private and can be changed.
 State is a JavaScript object.

+        **Only class-based components can have state.**

         Whenever `this.setState` is called, an update to the component is scheduled, causing React to merge in the passed state update and rerender the component along with its descendants.

+        **If you don't use something in render(), it shouldn't be in the state.**

         Notice the `onClick` handler.
 Arrow function is used to pass current scope `('this')` to the function.